Builders use a variety of techniques to overcome soil challenges for gunite pool construction. Methods often vary by region of the country.

 Gunite pool construction involves multiple phases.
 After planning and designing the pool, these steps typically include: permitting, layout, excavation, steel installation, plumbing, electric, gunite application, installation of tile and coping, deck installation, plaster/interior finish, and start-up.

-The sequence here may vary based on local building codes and practices, as well as if the project contains any highly specialized custom design features.
+The sequence here may vary based on local building codes and practices, as well as if the project contains any specialized custom design features.